 We know that doing research and presenting can get expensive.
 We want to help further your education and get your research out there.
 To do that, we offer funding for travel, research, and select thesis, dissertation, and project costs.
 All of our funding is given as a reimbursement to help defer the cost, meaning that you will need to spend money before we can fund you as well as the funds provided may not (and likely will not) cover all of your expenses.

-Travel With Academic Duties (up to $500, by travel tier) - including virtual events
+- Travel with Academic Duties: Presenting at a conference, workshop, webinar, professional event (up to $500, by travel tier) - including virtual events

-Travel Without Academic Duties (up to $100) - including virtual events
+- Travel without Academic Duties: Attending a conference, workshop, webinar, professional event (up to $100) - including virtual events

 Application for Financial Support complete the webform application